basho/basho_docs/content/riak/ts/1.4.0/setup/upgrading.md

 [jmx monitor]: /riak/kv/2.1.4/using/reference/jmx
 [snmp]: /riak/kv/2.1.4/using/reference/snmp

->**Note on upgrading Riak TS from older versions**
+{{% note title="Note on upgrading Riak TS from older versions" %}}
->
->Upgrading Riak TS is only supported for Riak TS 1.3.1 to 1.4.0.
+Upgrading Riak TS is only supported for Riak TS 1.3.1 to 1.4.0.
 For assistance upgrading from earlier versions to 1.4.0 [contact Client Services][contact].

->
->If you run [Riak Control][use admin riak control], you should disable it during the rolling upgrade process.
+If you run [Riak Control][use admin riak control], you should disable it during the rolling upgrade process.
+{{% /note %}}

 Riak TS nodes negotiate with each other to determine supported operating modes.
 This allows clusters containing mixed-versions of Riak TS